PROCUREMENT GUIDANCE

 Funding Guidance

-In addition to the below definitions of the adders, you can use this mapping tool to identify geographically-bound incentives.
+In addition to the definitions below, you can use this mapping tool to identify geographically-bound incentives.
+As noted previously, these credits expire for solar and wind energy projects after December 31, 2027.

-• 2.
-Projects Financially Benefiting Low-Income or Tribal Communities
+• 1.
+Projects in Qualifying Low-Income or Tribal Areas

 • 3.
 Energy Communities